deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

 1. Configure a Service similar to the one that [collects metrics from your application](../../modules/340-monitoring-custom/#an-example-service) (but do not set the `spec.selector` parameter).
 1. Create Endpoints for this Service and explicitly specify the `IP:PORT` pairs that your applications use to expose metrics.

-> Note that port names in Endpoints must match those in the Service.
+   > Port names in Endpoints must match those in the Service.

 ### An example